Man on a field

 The stakeholders in the Living Lab project include a diverse range of participants who play crucial roles in promoting healthy and sustainable nutrition for preschool children.
 These stakeholders include kindergarten staff and administration, municipalities, parents of the children attending kindergartens, Professionals in Nutrition, Public Health, and Education, representatives and educators within the Association and Consulting of Educators and Learning Communities Eduland, UNICEF, the Ministry for Labor and Social Policy as well as other NGOs Focused on Food Security and Sustainability.
 In addition, Government Agencies Responsible for Procurement and Local Supermarkets.
 By involving these stakeholders, the project aims to create a collaborative approach to addressing food challenges and finding sustainable solutions that benefit everyone involved.

-What activities are conducted in the Living Lab?
+What activities are conducted in the living lab, such as workshops, seminars, conferences, or hackathons?

 The Living Lab activities included the following events: